HalfTrend Indicator: Pine Script Trend & Buy/Sell Signals

 - Take-profit: Logical level or trailing stop.

-I've found HalfTrend particularly useful on 4H and daily for swing trades; on shorter timeframes I sometimes increase Amplitude slightly to reduce whipsaws and combine it with RSI or volume for confirmation.
+On 4H and daily for swing trades, I've found HalfTrend particularly useful.
+On shorter timeframes I sometimes increase Amplitude to 3–4 to reduce whipsaws and combine it with RSI or volume for confirmation.
+I haven't tested it on 1-minute charts, but I'd expect more false signals there without a filter.

 Best HalfTrend Settings